Counseling Private Practice Business Plan

 Demographic Profile of Target Market

 Peaceful Minds will serve the residents of Tigard, Oregon and its surrounding area.
 Peaceful Minds will primarily target clients who are married and have families.
 The community of Tigard has a large population of married couples, so there are many clients that could utilize our services.
-The community also has a significant proportion of affluent and middle-class residents that will be willing to pay for quality counseling services.
+The community also has a significant proportion of affluent and middle-class residents that will be willing to pay for quality services.

 The demographics for Tigard, Oregon are as follows: